10 Best Hikes from Banff Town (No Car Required)

-Don’t think you are missing out by hiking around the Town of Banff – in fact, many of these hikes in the Banff townsite rank among my favorite hikes in the national park.
+Don’t think you are missing out by hiking around the Town of Banff; in fact, many of these Banff Town hikes rank among my favorite hikes in Banff National Park.
 Regardless of whether you are visiting Banff without a car, or just don’t feel like driving a long distance to a trailhead, we’re sure you will enjoy these excellent hikes around the Town of Banff.

 I’ve organized these hikes by skill level, starting with the best easy hikes in the Banff townsite, all the way to the more challenging hikes in the area.